RAF Annual Event

 - Meet the objectives of the RAF.

-There is funding available to support up to four annual events to receive triennial funding of $25,000 per year for their Annual Event ($75,000 total).
+The RAF Annual Event program will support up to four annual events to receive triennial funding of $25,000 per year for their Annual Event ($75,000 total).
 It may fund up to 50% of your activity costs and you must demonstrate at least 50% income, or your application will be ineligible.

 Applicants must have a demonstrated track record of applying to Regional Arts WA for funding or support of an annual event.
 Unsuccessful applications will automatically be assessed in the March 2021 Regional Arts Fund Project Grant round for the first year of their program.

+RAF Annual Event will open in January 2021.
 All RAF Annual Event projects must be complete by 30 June 2024.

 Please read through the Guidance Materials for eligibility and grant criteria.

-This information is available in a standard PDF version, and an accessible Word version.
+This information is available in a standard PDF version, and an accessible word version.
 If you require further assistance accessing the Guidelines, please contact us by email.